jd-58/stock-analyzer/README.md

 # Stock Analyzer

 Welcome to my Stock Analyzer project!
-Built in Python and utlizing Custom TKinter, this tool will use Yahoo's Finance API to generate a graph of recent stock prices and display information about the stock's current performance.
+Built in Python and utlizing Custom Tkinter, this tool will use Yahoo's Finance API to generate a graph of recent stock prices and display information about the stock's current performance.

 ![Screenshot of stock analyzer program.
 There is a graph of NVDA's price in the last 6 months.](/screenshots/stock-analyzer-aapl-6mo.png)